 Large Format Imaging for Libraries and Archives

-When standard overhead scanners run out of pixels and lighting options, Creekside Digital can help.
-Using the BetterLight Super 8K digital scanning back system and the finest German large format lenses from Schneider and Rodenstock, we can image oversized maps, panoramic photographs, atlases, posters, and other large / odd-sized items, either at our Maryland studio or on-site at your institution.
+When standard overhead scanners and cameras run out of pixels and lighting options, Creekside Digital can help.
+Using medium and large format imaging systems from Phase One and BetterLight along with the finest German large format lenses from Schneider and Rodenstock, we can image oversized maps, panoramic photographs, atlases, posters, and other large / odd-sized items, either at our Maryland studio or on-site at your institution.

 Unmatched Resolution and Lighting Flexibility

 With a maximum pixel count of 12,000 x 15,990 for a single image, yielding a 48-bit uncompressed, lossless TIFF master file 1.1 GB in size, our BetterLight Super8K system can capture items up to 40” x 53.3” at a full 300 pixels per inch true optical resolution, with no stitching.
 Moreover, its trilinear CCD sensor captures red, green, and blue color data separately – without interpolation – yielding the most accurate color reproduction available today.

 Along with our Phase One and BetterLight systems, we proudly use the finest oversized copy stand ever made – the Tarsia Technical Industries 4060.
 Its integrated dual vacuum boards gently yet securely hold items in place for imaging, without requiring a glass or platen to flatten items – especially important if they have been stored rolled up rather than flat.